 If Your Scores Aren’t Online Yet

-Most scores are available on the same score release day, but a small percentage might not be.
-If you fall in this small percentage, you will get a message telling you to check back — usually about a week later.
+Most scores are available within the same score release window, but some might not be.
+If you fall in this group, you'll get a message telling you to check back—usually about a week later.

 Some reasons scores may be delayed: